hrlai/Lai_et_al_2020_JEcol_Trait_Env/README.md

 The data inputs are formatted the way `boral` likes it and are accessible via:

-- Community data a.k.a. site--species matrix: `mod$Y`
+- Community data a.k.a. site--species matrix: `mod$y`
 - Environmental covariates: `mod$X`
 - Trait data: `mod$traits`